yogeshgore999/Digital-Twin-simulation-of-Cylindrical-Battery-Manufacturing./README.md

-# 🔋 Battery Supply Chain Simulation using CatenaX
+# 🔋 Battery Supply Chain Simulation using Siemens Tecnomatix Plant Simulation

 This project simulates a lithium-ion cylindrical battery manufacturing supply chain using digital twin and CatenaX architecture.
 It was developed as part of a university coursework project focused on production line simulation, process analysis, and defect detection across each stage of battery manufacturing—from slurry mixing to final product testing.